BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 **Check Grade Center every day**

 - [ ] Everyday: respond to email
-- [ ] Everyday: Announcements, Posts, etc.
+- [ ] Everyday: Check Canvas on Announcements, Posts, etc.
-- [ ] Thursday: Self-Check, Submission (PDF) due.
-- [ ] Thursday: Group Discussion
+- [ ] Wednesday: Office Hours
-  - [ ] Thursday: Post self-check questions in discussion group.
+- [ ] Thursday: **Submit** Self-Check in PDF, **Post** self-check questions in discussion group.
 Respond to ALL questions.
-  - [ ] Review at least two other self-checks and post comments.
+- [ ] Friday: Group Discussion, Review at least two other self-checks and post comments.
 Start with fewest responses so far.
 - [ ] Sundays: PA: Submit notebook: <JHED ID>.ipynb
-- [ ] 10 questions Assessment every week.
+- [ ] Sunday: Assessment, 10 questions every week (this module and previous?).
 Timed, Randomized.
 Can not go back.

 **Grades:**

-- Self-checks: 11 of 14
+- Self-checks: 13/14, SU 12/12
-- Programming Assignments: 11 of 14
+- Programming Assignments: 12/ 14, SU 10/12
-- Assessments: 11 of 14
+- Assessments: 12/14, SU 10/13
 - Class Participation: A

+**Programming Assignments**

+- Professor will: answer all questions, prior to submission, about the algorithm
+- Grade criteria:
+  - Conform to the course programming requirements
+  - Provide the requested output correctly
+- A: 9-10

+Assessments

+- A: 13-15

 # Notes